Chapter One of Boy & Girl – 2020 Edition

 She nodded at his tacit admission.

-“I can always tell one when I see one.”
-She made a show of sniffing the air around him.
-“They always smell bad.”
-She stepped back, her nose wrinkling in disgust.
+“I can always tell.”
+She made a show of sniffing the air.
+“People like you always smell bad.”
+She stepped back, her nose wrinkled in disgust.

 “You are one of God’s oversights.
 The imperfect ones that slipped by when he had his back turned.”